Cooperation with the Friedrich Schiller University Jena (FSU)

 - Members of both institutions are part of the IMPRS Faculty either as senior faculty with PhD supervision rights or as junior faculty without formal supervision rights, cf. “Promotionsordnungen” (engl. doctoral degree regulations) of each “Fakultät” (Please note: The English versions are for your information only.
 The legal basis is the original German text):

 “Fakultät” of Chemistry and Earth Sciences – Promotionsordnung

 “Fakultät” of Social and Behavioural Sciences – Promotionsordnung (no official English version available.
 Please ask the coordinators.)

-- Every PhD student has a Thesis Advisory Committee (TAC) consisting of a main supervisor and a second supervisor, one belonging to FSU and the other to the MPI-SHH, and a mentor.
+- All doctoral researchers have a Thesis Advisory Committee (TAC) consisting of a main supervisor and a second supervisor, one belonging to FSU and the other to the MPI-SHH, and a mentor.